-At Level 4-3 (150 points) in the GEGCW, casework involves a range of investigative functions from planning through fact finding to reporting of results.
+At Level 4-3 (150 points) of the GEGCW, casework involves a range of investigative functions from planning through fact finding to reporting of results.
 Assignments involve conventional problems that can be resolved through analysis of fact, the selection and application of appropriate legal and regulatory guidelines, and application of a variety of standard investigative techniques.
 Typically there are no serious obstacles that impede the development of facts.
 There may be some disputed facts, but conclusive information is accessible.
 The employee must recognize and apply the appropriate regulatory and legal precedents that apply and must determine what to examine or persons to interview so that sufficient information has been gathered to prove noncompliance.
-At this level of the GS-1896 PCS, agents use established procedures to apprehend, interrogate and protecting the suspect's civil rights.
+At this level of the GS-1896 PCS, agents use established procedures to apprehend, interrogate and process illegal aliens.
+Assignments are complicated by the difficulty in establishing facts and protecting the suspect's civil rights.
 The requirements of individual assignments may alter established procedures or require new interpretations and a different application of statutory authorities conferred by the Immigration and Nationality Act.